alexjoverm/v-lazy-image/README.md

 </template>
 ```

-That easy, the image will be loaded as soon as it enters the viewport. **[See it running in this demo](https://vuedose.tips/lazy-loading-images-with-v-lazy-image)** and play with it.
+That easy, the image will be loaded as soon as it enters the viewport. **[See it running in this demo](https://vuedose.tips/lazy-loading-images-with-v-lazy-image)** and you'll learn how to use Chrome DevTools to check how it's loaded.

 ## Achieving Max Performance